Alexander Stein - Crime

-Since joining Chambers in 2001 Alex Stein has concentrated on criminal work with a substantial element of regulatory cases.
-He has a national practice and undertakes cases throughout England and Wales.
+Alex Stein has a nationwide practice concentrating on criminal work with a substantial element of regulatory cases.

 He was junior counsel for John Early in the Court of Appeal, which remains the leading case on Public Interest Immunity procedure, the handling of covert human intelligence sources, disclosure and abuse of process.
 R v Early 1 Cr.App.R 19

-He has been instructed in a number of cases involving internet fraud, hacking and illegal file sharing.
-He has a good understanding of information technology and internet crime.
+Alex is instructed in complex copyright and tradesmarks cases and has been instructed in a number of cases involving internet fraud, hacking and illegal file sharing.
+He has an excellent understanding of information technology and internet crime.
 In 2010 he represented the owner and operator of the oink.cd website in the first criminal trial emanating from a bittorrent website in the UK.
 The case at Teesside Crown Court attracted considerable press attention when the defendant was unanimously acquitted.

-He undertakes a large number of insurer funded death by driving cases in both the Magistrates' and Crown Courts.
-He is instructed to attend inquests and he also accepts instruction in driving cases involving serious injury with underlying civil litigation.
-He is privately instructed in all forms of motoring offences on a regular basis, either directly or by referral.
+Alex has extensive experience in death by driving cases having been instructed by insurers in over 25 such cases in the last 3 years.
+He is also regularly instructed in driving cases involving serious injury with underlying civil litigation.
+He accepts private instructions in all forms of motoring offences either directly or by referral.